-Provide an analysis of the knowledge and skills required to meet the employment needs of the employers in the local area, including employment requirements for in-demand industry sectors and occupations.
+F: Provide an analysis of the knowledge and skills required to meet the employment needs of the employers in the local area, including employment requirements for in-demand industry sectors and occupations.
 [WIOA Sec.
 108(b)(1)(B)] and [20 C.F.R. § 679.560(a)]

-The following business demographics are vital to understanding the required knowledge and skills levels employers in the local area need to be successful.
+The following business demographics are vital to understanding the required knowledge and skills local employers have identified.

 The TENCO local area consists of 7,858 businesses (2024).
 As identified in the chart below, many are small self-owned businesses with less than 25 employees.
-While a significant number of these businesses are outside of our high-demand, high-wage sectors, they are still vital for economic growth in our region.
+While a significant number are outside of our high-demand, high-wage sectors, they are still vital for economic growth in our region.
 A TENCO initiative is to identify and ensure that small businesses are aware of and can easily access workforce services.
 The TENCO WDB has included a dedicated section within our website, www.tencocareercenter.com, for business owners to find resources.